nitrictech/docs/docs/collections.md

 {% /tab %}
 {% /tabs %}

-## Creating Subcollections
+## Creating Sub-collections

-Working with a subcollection is very similar to working with a collection, except they can be created dynamically at runtime.
-You can construct a reference to subcollection within an existing document to begin working with documents within that subcollection.
+Working with a sub-collection is very similar to working with a collection, except they can be created dynamically at runtime.
+You can construct a reference to sub-collection within an existing document to begin working with documents within that sub-collection.

 {% tabs query="lang" %}
 {% tab label="JavaScript" %}